mlhartme/stool/main/documentation.md

 ### Quick Tour

+For setup instructions, please read the respective section below.
+The following assumes that Stool is properly set up.

 Here's an example, what you can do with Stool.
-(The following assumes that Stool has been installed properly - see the setup section below)

 Create a new stage by checking out an application: